arpi314/Exercise-6-Snakes-and-Ladders/README.md

-# Exercise-6-Snakes-and-Ladders
+# Snakes-and-Ladders
-I made the Snakes and Ladders game on C using pointer manipulation and structures.
+I made the classic Snakes and Ladders game on console using pointer manipulation and structures.

+I'm too lazy to place the description for each function here so just check out the program itself, all the things you need to know are detailed out there :)